 Mountaineering which involves the ascent or descent of a mountain ordinarily necessitating the use of specified equipment including but not limited to crampons, pickaxes, anchors, bolts, carabineers and lead-rope or top-rope anchoring equipment are not covered.

-Trekking (including mountain trekking) and harnessed outdoor rock climbing are covered if they are available to the general public without restriction and provided by a recognised commercial local tour operator or activity provider, provided you are acting under the guidance and supervision of qualified guides or instructors of the tour operator or activity provider and you wear the recommended safety equipment and follow the safety procedures, rules and regulations of the qualified guides or instructors.
-The activity must also take place below 6,000 metres.
+Trekking (including mountain trekking) and harnessed outdoor rock climbing are covered if they are available to the general public without restriction and provided by a recognised commercial local tour operator or activity provider, provided you are acting under the guidance and supervision of qualified guides and/or instructors of the tour operator or activity provider and you wear the recommended safety equipment and follow the safety procedures, rules and regulations of the qualified guides and/or instructors and the activity takes place below 6,000 m.

 You are advised to review the policy for details on the extent of such coverage and the applicable exclusions under Part III- General Exclusions.